VB-algebroid morphisms and representations up to homotopy: Double vector bundles.

-The \textit{core} $C$ of a DVB is the intersection of the kernels of $q_A^D$ and $q_B^D$.
+The \textit{core} $C$ of a double vector bundle is the intersection of the kernels of $q_A^D$ and $q_B^D$.
 It has a natural vector bundle structure over $M$, the projection of which we call $q_C: C \rightarrow M$.
 The inclusion $C \hookrightarrow D$ is usually denoted by